 To allow apps to audit their own usage of user data, a new callback is provided.
 Apps can implement it and then log all accesses to see if there’s any unexpected data use that needs to be resolved.

-Unpriviledged apps targetting SDK 30 will no longer be able to get the device’s real MAC address.
+Unpriviledged apps targeting SDK 30 will no longer be able to get the device’s real MAC address.

 As you can tell, improving user privacy is a constant journey and Android is doing a better job of it with every new release.
 This makes it crucial that you stay up-to-date, either by buying phones from an OEM that delivers timely updates for a sufficiently long support period, or by using a trusted custom ROM like GrapheneOS or LineageOS.